Contesting a Protection Order

 - Do not try to talk to the aggrieved or witnesses you expect will testify for them, (including text messages or email);

-- Do not disregard a temporary restraining order in any way making it even harder for you to defend against the request for a permanent Protection Order.
+- Do not disregard a temporary restraining order in any way making it even harder for you to defend against the request for a Protection Order.